Women’s March Chicago 2018: March to the Polls FAQs

 Why is the original Facebook page private?

-When the Facebook group was started, as people showed interest, we wanted to try to avoid “trolling” activity.
+When the Facebook group was started last year, as people showed interest, we wanted to try to avoid “trolling” activity.
 We made the page private and have been using moderators to screen for trollers as they accept new members.
 “Trolling” is deliberately nefarious activity—completely different than genuine debate, argument, or disagreement.
 Our criteria for identifying “trollers” is racist, misogynistic, or similarly threatening statements or images on FB profiles.
 We’ve had very few to no “trolls” on the page because of the private status.
-We’ve only seen a handful of profiles we’ve not accepted.
+We work to monitor activity on our Facebook group, and work to identify and block any trolls who make it past our initial screening.
+All posts must be approved by moderators.
+This is to try to keep the number of posts from overtaking members’ news feeds, avoid duplicate posts, minimize trolling behavior, and prevent third party marketing and promotion.
+Our goal is to have a community who keeps each other informed, engages in productive and respectful dialogue, and is a resource to everyone who wants to be involved.

 When the FB page reached 5,000 members, the security setting was locked in—this is a function of FB.
 We cannot take this current page back to “public”—we can only keep it as it currently stands or increase the security to “secret” should the need arise.